Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 ## Introduction

 The problem presented is a classification problem, over 2 dataset to train the model, and 2 test, to evaluate the result obtained by the training.
 To do so, it is necessary to begin importing a large amount of python tools from the python library: including, Pandas, Numpy, Pyplot, Swaborn Istance, Training/Testing/Splitting (from SKLearn), etc.
+The first dataset contains 50000 elements with 100 parameters.

 ### First dataset